-During 2018, six hundred sixty-seven (667) phone surveillance calls were attempted by Probation Officers. six hundred thirty-seven (637) such attempts were made in 2017.
-Probation Officers also conducted four hundred five (405) home surveillance visits in 2018.
+During 2019, five hundred twenty (520) phone surveillance calls were attempted by Probation Officers.
+Probation Officers also conducted three hundred fourteen (314) home surveillance visits in 2019.
 Probation Officers patrolled the Muskingum County Fair to assure that probationers were not violating Court orders or terms of probation and to help supervise youths who were completing community service at the fair.
 Our hope is that regular surveillance checks will help hold youth accountable to their Court assigned curfews, while reducing violations occurring after curfew.

 The Probation Department routinely tests for drug usage by probationers.
 The purpose of this testing is to identify youths who are using drugs or have substance abuse problems.
-The goal of this program is to deter or control a juvenile probationer's use of drugs.
+The goal of this program is to deter or control a juvenile probationer's use of drugs and help them maintain sobriety.
 Probationers who test positive for drug usage are referred to education programs and may be subject to additional Court imposed sanctions if drug use persists.

 The Court expanded drug testing capabilities in 2018 with purchase of Smart Screen technology from Intrinsic Interventions.
+The Probation Department continued to use this technology during 2019.
 This technology allows the probation officer to test for eighteen (18) different substances.
 The technology interprets the test and generates a hard copy report of the result for better court communication.
 The Court also currently purchases testing equipment through 1-Step Detect Associates And Integrated Corporate Solutions, Inc. These tests allow the Probation Department to complete drug screens and obtain positive or negative results in five (5) minutes.
 Detention staff are trained to use these screens.
-The Probation Department administered four hundred fourteen (414) drug screens in during 2018.
+The Probation Department administered four hundred seventeen (417) drug screens in during 2019.

 House Bill 525 mandates all felons and certain misdemeanor offenders submit DNA which is held in a statewide database maintained by the Bureau of Criminal Identification and Investigation for comparison with DNA collected in unsolved criminal investigations.
-Twenty-two (22) samples were collected and sent to BCI & I during 2018.
+Seventeen (17) samples were collected and sent to BCI & I during 2019.

 The Probation Department continues to use American Court Services to manage our house arrest program.
 Our Probation Officers install the GPS unit at the office.
 The client must pay a \$50.00 hook-up fee and a \$10.00 daily fee.
 The GPS technology allows the Probation Department to track the offender's movements from our office computers.
 We also have access to SCRAM units which monitor a youth's or adult's alcohol consumption.
 The SCRAM units will be used mostly in conjunction with the Family and Dependency Court.
 Our House Arrest program is designed to increase surveillance of youths released from the Juvenile Detention Facility by the Judge or Magistrate prior to an arraignment hearing, dispositional hearing, or as part of a disposition.
-In 2018, fifty-six (56) individuals were placed on the GPS for a total of one thousand eight hundred forty (1,840) monitored days as compared to thirty-nine (39) youths and one (1) adult placed on the GPS for a total of one thousand six hundred twenty-one (1,621) monitored days in 2017.
-Three (3) youths were placed on SCRAM monitors during 2018.
+In 2019, thirty-four (34) individuals were placed on the GPS for a total of one thousand seven hundred forty (1,740) monitored days as compared to fifty-six (56) youths placed on the GPS for a total of one thousand eight hundred forty (1,840) monitored days in 2017.
+One (1) youth was placed on SCRAM monitors during 2019.

 No referrals were made to "16 and Beyond" or to the 3 day Theft Offender program which is hosted by the Detention staff.

 The staff of the Muskingum County Juvenile Court Probation Department continues to utilize county vehicles for on-the-job purposes.
-The Probation Department and the Detention Staff currently operate ten (10) vehicles including one (1) detention transport vehicle and a Community Service Van.
+The Probation Department and the Detention Staff currently operate eight (8) vehicles, including two (2) detention transport vehicles.
 Vehicles are used primarily for surveillance, home visits, school checks, and out-of-home placement contacts, serving summons, and transportation of youth.